Commuter Challenge

 How are the winners chosen?

-See the Rules section of this page for detailed information about how prizes are distributed.
+See the 'Rules' tab of this page for detailed information about how prizes are distributed.

 What should I do if I’m experiencing a glitch with the website or app?